paperli/paperli.github.io/_posts/2022-12-10-volleyverse.markdown

 > I want to make a wish and use the gifts to decorate my room.

-The mixed reality universe is going to shape the computing future, and we wonder how the voice interaction can become an impact on such a platform.
-I led the 3-people hackathon team to invest ina Wit.ai voice AI engine and integrate
+Real world is intriguing, and the virtual world can make it fasinating.
+I groupped with another two VR enthusiastic during the internal Volley hackathon to explor the voice interactivity and capbability in mixed reality environment.
+Our vision is to make a platform and allow users to make wishes by their voice.
+We reveal their gift and they can move it around with grabbing and pictching hand gestures.
+In this way, we explore the voice interaction and showcase the intunity of voice interface on future mixed reality computing platforms.

+I initialized the idea prior the hackathon and gathered 2 other VR enthusiastics at Volley to accomplish the prototype.
+I use my product design experiences to lead the product scoping conversation, and apply my Quest prototyping knowledges to draft the coding base.
+We highly cooperated druign the 24 hr spring and build the live demo in front of all Volley employees.

 <div style="padding:100% 0 0 0;position:relative;" class="video-embed"><iframe src="https://player.vimeo.com/video/504247535?color=c9ff23&title=0&byline=0&portrait=0" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>